Skip to main content

 Plan a Day-Long Adventure Around the Attractions & Activities You Like the Most

 Heading up north to explore the Olympic Village in the Adirondacks?
-Lake Placid is less than three hours from Albany via the Northway, and the journey is lovely in any season.
+Lake Placid is less than three hours from Albany via the Northway.
+The journey is lovely in any season, making it perfect for a scenic day trip.

 aerial view of village of lake placid